wallace-js/wallace/README.md

 );
 ```

-As that only works within that function, but not when nesting or mounting the component elsewhere.
+That only works within that function, but not elsewhere as ensured by `Uses`.

 ### Rendering